-Interested in building a system-built home?
+Are you interested in building a prefabricated home?
 As you research, you will find there are all kinds of ways to prefabricate your home.
-The different system-built construction methods include panelized construction, modular construction, and other specialties, such as timber frame, SIPS construction, and log home construction.
+To summarize, the construction methods include – panelized construction, modular construction, and other specialties, such as timber frame, SIPS construction, and log home construction.

-System-built construction is a general term describing building components that are built in a factory setting and shipped directly to a job-site for quick on-site assembly.
-There are many types of system-built construction options, all of which include factory-built components for optimal quality, faster on-site construction, and minimal waste.
-Because of modern technology and a lack of labor in the construction industry, more builders and homeowners are looking into some form of system-built construction.
-Each of these system-built methods has its advantages and disadvantages.
+Prefab construction is a general term describing building components built in a factory setting.
+There are many types of prefab construction options to consider.
+Factory-built components allow for optimal quality, faster on-site construction, and minimal waste.
+Because of the lack of labor in the construction industry, more builders and homeowners are looking into some form of prefab construction.
+Each of these prefab methods has its advantages and disadvantages.
 Learn more about each type below.

-Panelized construction offers the most flexibility in system-built construction since almost any custom home can be drawn and constructed as panelized.
+Panelized construction offers the most flexibility in prefab construction.
+Almost any custom home design can use prefabricated walls.
 Panelized construction uses 2x dimensional material to create large wall panels.
-The roof is usually assembled using pre-cut dimensional rafters or conventional trusses where needed.
-Because the panels are prefabricated in a factory, it speeds up labor on-site, shaving off significant framing time.
-These panels also factor in window and door openings, allowing for easy window and door installation, with no additional cutting on-site.
+Prefabricated panels in a factory speed up labor on-site, shaving off significant framing time.
+In addition, panels factor in window and door openings.
+As a result, it allows for easy window and door installation.
+In addition, we assemble the roof using pre-cut dimensional rafters or conventional trusses where needed.
 There is virtually no waste and will also ease the dumpster bills!
-Builders also like panelized construction because of the similarities to conventional stick frame construction, while also giving them some flexibility when on-site changes are desired or needed.
+Builders also like panelized construction because of the similarities to conventional stick frame construction.
+Usually, it allows some flexibility on-site if changes are desired.

 Pre-cut Shipped Loose Lumber Packages

-Modular home construction is a total system-built home option.
-The entire home is built in a factory setting, from the structural framing and exterior finishes, to the sheetrock walls, finished floors, and cabinets.
-The home is split up into 2-3 sections/mods, which are then joined together on site.
-The biggest advantage of this method is reduced cost and reduced on-site construction time, compared with than other system-built options.
-Some disadvantages of modular construction, however, are size and design constraints.
-The limitations in home size are due to shipping and trucking constraints.
-The sections must fit on flatbed trucks.
-Other disadvantages of modular homes include design and floor plans.
-For instance, you are typically unable to incorporate popular open concept ceilings into modular home design.
+Modular home construction is a total system-built prefab home option built in a factory setting.
+From the structural framing and exterior finishes to the sheetrock walls, finished floors, and cabinets.
+The result is 2-3 modules that a building crew joins on-site.
+Reduced cost and reduced on-site construction time are the biggest advantages.
+However, some disadvantages of modular construction are size and design constraints.
+The limitations in home size are because of shipping and trucking constraints.
+Therefore, sections must fit on flatbed trucks.
+Other disadvantages of modular homes include limited design and floor plan customizations.
+You typically cannot incorporate popular open concept ceilings into modular home design.

 If you are looking for a basic and straightforward design, it could be an option to explore!
-If you are interested in a design with more custom details and intricacies, this method may not be the best option for your new home.
+Typically, if you have a design with more custom details and intricacies, modular is not the best option to consider.

-Timber frame is a specialty type of system-built construction.
+Timber frame is a specialty type of prefab construction.
 Chunky wood, either Douglas fir or other similar wood species, make up the structural component of the home.
 Today, most timber frame companies use CNC machinery to cut the wood that is then hand-finished by carpenters.
-The key differentiator of timber frame construction is its unique look, with its soaring ceilings and beautiful wooden exposed beams on the inside of a home.
-Similar to other system-built techniques, time on site to frame a home is swift, typically taking 3-5 days to erect the timber frame structure.
-After the timbers are erected, the frame is wrapped with Structural Insulated Panels (SIPS).
-SIPS (see more information below) are also prefabricated in a factory setting, using OSB for the skins sandwiching a solid foam core for the insulation.
+With its soaring ceilings and beautiful wooden exposed beams on the inside of a home, it offers a unique look.
+Time on-site to frame a home is swift, typically taking 3-5 days to erect the timber frame structure.
+Next, we typically wrap a timber frame with Structural Insulated Panels (SIPS).
+We will cover more about SIPS below.

-While timber framing isn’t for everyone, the end product is unique with exposed wood timbers in the interior and an exterior that looks like any ordinary home on the outside, so it blends in with conventional homes in any neighborhood.
-Plus, it’s becoming increasingly popular to marry timber framing with conventional construction to create a hybrid home, where you can determine how much timber you would like to incorporate.
+While timber framing isn’t for everyone, the result is a unique home with exposed wood timbers in the interior and an exterior.
+In fact, timber frame homes look like any ordinary home on the outside.
+In addition, it’s becoming increasingly popular to marry timber framing with conventional construction to create a hybrid home.
+You can determine how much timber you would like to incorporate.

 Log Home Construction

-Log home construction is another unique building method that results in a rustic finished look with exposed logs in the home.
-For those wanting a rustic retreat, it’s a great option.
-Like all the other system-built options, logs are cut in a factory setting using CNC machinery.
-On site, log homes are built by stacking logs horizontally for walls.
-Each log is visible on the outside and the inside.
-One downside to this is that the log home industry has faced some challenges with energy efficiency.
-However, most modern-day log home companies have addressed the energy efficiency concern, each company handling the issue differently.
-Just like the other system-built options, log home construction also allows for a home to be built faster with minimal waste.
+Another unique prefab building method is log home construction.
+It offers a rustic finished look with exposed logs in the home.
+In a traditional log home design, logs are visible on the outside and the inside.
+Log home construction allows faster onsite construction.
+Log homes manufactured in a factory setting using CNC machinery.
+The structural portion of a home is built by stacking logs horizontally for walls.
+One downside to this construction method is that the log home industry has faced challenges with energy efficiency.
+To clarify, most modern-day log home companies have addressed the energy efficiency concern, each company handling the issue differently.

 What We Offer

-So how is Davis Frame Company involved in system-built construction?
-We are a designer and manufacturer that offers a few different system-built structural shell package options, including timber frame construction, SIPS, panelized walls, and pre-cut shipped loose dimensional framing packages.
+What does Davis Frame offer for prefab construction?
+To summarize, we are a designer and manufacturer that offers a few different prefab structural shell package options.
+Our package options include timber frame construction, SIPS, panelized walls, and pre-cut shipped loose dimensional framing packages.